fedecaccia/hermes/README.md

 If you are using Bitfinex for example, to be consistent you should adjust fees in Account/Fees and select: *Fees will be taken in the default currency set above* (BTC or USD).
 This way, you will always receive the amount submited in the order.

+### Backtesting
+The platform is designed to maximize efficiency in online trading.
+In the design of the backtesting tool, it was privileged to maintain the same structure as that used for real trading, sacrificing performance.
+The backtesting tool is not ideal for large data, but only for testing small data sets.

 ## Contact
 Developed by [CoinFabrik](https://www.coinfabrik.com/).
 Interested in crypto?
 You can read our articles [here](https://blog.coinfabrik.com/).